by Derek Gendron,

 A Godzilla movie review by Derek Gendron

 Okay, I knew I would enjoy the new Godzilla after that train wreck of a lame attempt with Matthew Broderick.
 Surprisingly, it was pretty good.
-It would have been BETTER if there would have been dubbed voice-overs as the originals, that way the weak parts wouldn’t have been so remembered, but other than that, it was a visually stimulating experience.
+Dubbed voice-overs would have made it fun like the originals.
+That way the weak parts wouldn’t have been so remembered, but other than that, it was a visually stimulating experience.
 In this author’s humble opinion, the director missed the perfect opportunity to put a spot in the movie showing the traditional Japanese newscaster bleak on about Godzilla – I might have teared up!

-When you drive home with a loved one and think about scenes, are visually exhausted from the experience, you know it was good.
+When you drive home with a loved one and are exhausted thinking about scenes, you know it was good.

 I read a movie review in the WSJ and it was much more in-depth than I will attempt here, but in a nutshell, go see it.